• Skip to primary navigation

 High heat is over 500° but as hot as the grill goes.
 Some grills will be 700°, and lesser grills may only get 550°, but this is where I cook things like burgers and most steaks.
 It will make chicken a hockey puck.

-Examples of meat to cook on high heat are Grilled Strip Steak, Grilled Hamburger, and Grilled T-bone Steak & Porterhouse Steak.
+Examples of meat to cook on high heat on a gas grill are Grilled New York Strip Steak, Grilled Hamburger, and Grilled Porterhouse Steak.

 Medium heat